Betsy Curtis

-Elizabeth M. Curtis (September 17, 1917 - April 17, 2002) was an American science fiction/fantasy writer.
+Elizabeth King McGee Curtis (September 17, 1917 - April 17, 2002) was an American science fiction and fantasy writer.
+She published at least sixteen stories, and was nominated for the Hugo Award in 1969.

+Early life and education

-She was born in Toledo, Ohio.
-She earned a BA and MA in English from Oberlin College.
-In 1966, she earned a MEd from Allegheny College.
+Curtis was born in Toledo, Ohio, the daughter of Harold Gilbert McGee and Margaret Coffin Bradshaw McGee.
+Her father was an engineer and statistician.
+She earned a bachelor's degree and a master's degree in English, both from Oberlin College.
+In 1966, she earned a master of education degree (MEd) from Allegheny College.

+Career

-Her first short story was published in The Magazine of Fantasy & Science Fiction in 1950.
+Curtis's first short story was published in The Magazine of Fantasy & Science Fiction in 1950.
 Her second story was published later that same year in Imagination.
 Her work appeared in various publications, including Amazing Stories, Analog Science Fiction and Fact, Authentic Science Fiction, Galaxy Science Fiction, If, Infinity Science Fiction and Marvel Science Stories.
 In all, she is known to have published sixteen stories from 1950 through 1973.
 In 1969, she was nominated for a Hugo Award for Best Short Story for "The Steiger Effect".
-She never published a novel.

-She was an active member of the Society for Creative Anachronism.

-Curtis died at the age of 84.

-Family

-Curtis's daughter was editor Maggie Thompson.
+Curtis also wrote poetry and essays, and edited a zine called The Cricket.
+Curtis was known for her costuming skills, and was an active member of the Society for Creative Anachronism.
+She corresponded with Robert A. Heinlein for many years, and at his request she accepted the Hugo Award for Stranger in a Strange Land in 1962.

+Publications

+In addition to the stories listed below, Curtis wrote and published poetry and essays.